pulzze/autoflow-documentation/docs/Documentation/Guide/Service/Index.md

     <img src={CreateInputOutputArgs} alt="Creating Input and Output Arguments" class="myResponsiveImg"/>
 </div>

-💡 Arguments are the keys for the [JSON Schema](https://json-schema.org/understanding-json-schema/) properties.
-For example, for the below JSON, username and password are the arguments:
+💡 Arguments may also be defined in [JSON Schema](https://json-schema.org/understanding-json-schema/).
+For example, for the below JSON, 'username' and 'password' are string arguments:

 ```json
     "username": { "type": "string" },